threefoldtech/info_grid/src/documentation/farmers/farming_troubleshooting.md

 There is a possibility that this happens because you are booting your 3Node on a HDD.
 A 3Node needs a minimum of 500GB of SSD to work properly.

-Also, make sure that you are using the correct boot option (Legacy BIOS or UEFI) in the Settings and that it corresponds to the correct booting image on the ThreeFold Bootstrap page.
+Also, make sure that you are using the correct boot option (Legacy BIOS or UEFI) in Settings and that it corresponds to the correct booting image on the ThreeFold Bootstrap page.

-This problem often arises when you plugged your disks in the wrong controller.
-For example, try unpluging the disks from the SAS controller, and plug them in the SATA controller.
+This problem often arises when you plug your disks in the wrong controller.
+For example, try unplugging the disks from the SAS controller, and plug them in the SATA controller.
 Also, disable the SAS controller if needed.

 In a Legacy BIOS boot, make sure Legacy is enabled and disable *Data Execution Prevention* if possible.